 Who qualifies for the targeted repayment assistance (TRA)?

 According to BNM, borrowers can still continue to approach their banks for tailored repayment assistance based on their specific financial circumstances.
 Additional repayment assistance was also made available in Budget 2021 for the B40 category.

 Borrowers can refer to the special BNM microsite on pandemic-related financial assistance.

 Borrowers must fulfil certain conditions to be allowed to apply for the moratorium extension or other repayment options.

-To make use of any of these options, you must apply directly to the bank where you got the loan before the blanket moratorium ends in September.
+To make use of any of these options, you must apply directly to the bank where you got the loan.

 If you are having trouble repaying your loans, don’t just ignore the problem as there is a lot at risk.
 You may get late payments charges imposed by the bank and even risk having your assets seized or being declared a bankrupt.